 I think even the first year is the year of adaptation of the farmer to the land, it can help you learn work tricks and become familiar with Crocus Sativus behavior.

 4. Saffron Growing Temperature

 The minimum temperature that saffron bulbs can tolerate is – 35 degrees, and without severe cold shock, we wouldn’t have a severe problem.
 If we have a cold shock or under 35 degrees temperature, we have some solutions for overcoming them.

 We can do the greenhouse saffron cultivation method to provide good conditions for saffron blooming and decrease harmful weather effects on our bulbs and products.
-Also, there are tricks North American farmers use to reduce the impact of the cold, and we shared them in other blog posts.
+Also, there are tricks that North American farmers use to reduce the impact of the cold, and we shared them in other our blog posts.